IstatCooperation/CSPro2sql/README.md

 ![new engine](https://img.shields.io/badge/new-engine-brightgreen) **Engine generate**

-Suppose you want to store data collected in a pilot survey (the dictionaries are household and listing)
+Suppose that you are using CSPro to manage data collection process in your `pilot` survey and that you have two dictionaries household.dcf and listing.dcf.
+In order to setup a cspro2sql project to manage your `pilot` survey data, execute the following command:

 ```
 > cspro2sql -e generate -s pilot -hh household -l listing